ilu24/poweringSTEMhacks/README.md

 Only 1%, or 500,000 people in the US can understand ASL.
 However, there is only 1 interpreter per 50 ASL users, which creates communication difficulties for the affected community.

-Compared to the hearing, only 53.3% of the deaf are employed, compared to 75.8% for the hearing.
+Only 53.3% of the deaf are employed, compared to 75.8% for the hearing.
 We wanted to help ASL users break down employment barriers and other challenges they may face by providing direct and live translation.

 ## What it does